 When dealing with sugar beet diseases like Cercospora growers need quick answers to questions like: Is there enough time to apply the treatment?
 How much of the field is affected and how much fungicide will I have to apply?
 How much will the treatment cost?

-These are all questions that using a drone alongside Agremo plant disease analysis can help with.
-Agremo’s stress analyses are conducted in close cooperation with professional agronomists to ensure that the data collected is converted into relevant and actionable reports.
+These are all questions that using a drone alongside Agremo Disease Detection analysis can help with.
+Agremo’s Plant Stress is conducted in close cooperation with professional agronomists to ensure that the data collected is converted into relevant and actionable reports.
 It is about combining accurate data with human knowledge and experience to provide actionable recommendations on the ground.

-Get Your Agremo Stand Count & Weed Report for Free
+Get Your Agremo Stand Count & Weed Detection Report for Free

 Create your Agremo account, no credit card needed, Every new user can try it on 20 acres for FREE!
 Single 20-acre analysis or try both on up to 10 acres.